Ravensburg-Horgenzell transmitter

-Ravensburg-Horgenzell transmitter was a mediumwave broadcasting facility of Deutsche Telekom used for transmitting the program of Deutschlandfunk on the area of community Horgenzell northwest of Ravensburg in Baden-Württemberg.
+Ravensburg-Horgenzell transmitter was a medium wave broadcasting facility of Deutsche Telekom used for transmitting the program of Deutschlandfunk on the area of community Horgenzell northwest of Ravensburg in Baden-Württemberg.
 It was inaugurated on August 23, 1951, and used until 1959 for transmitting the radio programme of SWF with a transmission power of 40 kW on 1538 kHz.
 As antenna, it used a 120 m guyed ground-fed lattice steel mast radiator at 47°47'10" N and 9°31'16" E.

 In 1964 after Bodenseesender took over its task, it was given from SWF to German Federal Post (Deutsche Bundespost) and its frequency was changed to 755 kHz, in order to form a single-frequency network with Cremlingen transmitter near Brunswick in Lower Saxony.
 Because this frequency, which allowed a much better groundwave propagation, was also used by Sottens transmitter in Switzerland, close to its 120 m mast radiator, an 80 m guyed reflector mast had to be built.

 In 1968 its transmission power was increased from 20 kW to 100 kW.
 To avoid jamming other stations, it had to be switched to 30 kW (or off) at night.
 This changed in the 1970s, when a new mast was built.
 The old mast was transformed into a reflector mast to allow the use of directional radiation.

 The waveplan of Geneva resulted in a frequency shift together with Cremlingen transmitter to 756 kHz, while Sottens transmitter got a new frequency.
 The radiation minimum toward the southwest was not required any more.
 However, a new radiation minimum toward the east-southeast in the direction of Timișoara in Romania, where a station on the same frequency works, was necessary according to the waveplan of Geneva.
-To achieve this, a new 120 m ground-fed guyed lattice steel mast radiator was built northwestwards of the old 120-metre mast at 47°47'11 N and 9°31'12" E.
+To achieve this, a new 120 m ground-fed guyed lattice steel mast radiator was built northwestward of the old 120-metre mast at 47°47'11 N and 9°31'12" E.

 After its completion, the new mast worked as radiator, while the old mast got a reflector.
 The old 80 m reflector mast, which became obsolete, was dismantled.

 With this antenna configuration operation with 100 kW was possible 24 hours per day, at daytime with omnidirectional and at nighttime with directional radiation.

 Both masts were dismantled on January 24, 2018.